 - Credit cards

-3.Know the Location of Canadian Embassies & Consulates.The Government of Canada also has emergency consular assistance.
-The website includes a directory of contact information for Canadian embassies and consulates abroad.
-It is always a great idea to note down the contact information for each country you plan to visit as well as enter the contact information into your cell phone.
+3.Know the Location of Canadian Embassies & Consulates.The Government of Canada offers emergency consular assistance.
+Check out the directory of contact information for Canadian embassies and consulates abroad.
+It’s a good idea to note the contact information for each country you plan to visit, and enter the contact details into your cell phone.
 Canada’s consular services can assist in many ways should travelers find themselves in trouble:

 - Replacing a lost or stolen passport

-- Providing contact information and advice regarding local doctors, hospitals and information on local police.
+- Providing contact information and advice regarding local doctors, hospitals and information on local police